 - An estimate of the value of the estate (if the decedent had no will)

-The would-be personal representative will have to notify all heirs and/or beneficiaries that they have:
+The would-be personal representative will have to notify all heirs or beneficiaries.
+The would-be personal representative must notify heirs and beneficiaries that they have:

-The first task in a legal probate proceeding is appointing someone to manage the estate process and the decedent's property.
+The first task in a legal probate proceeding is appointing someone to manage the estate process.
+The individual also manages the decedent's property.
 The personal representative may be:

 - One person